Keeping your books organized every month helps you avoid mistakes, stay on top of your finances, and be ready when tax time rolls around.

 How to do it:

-• Use the IRS Form 1040-ES worksheet or talk to a tax pro.
+- Use the IRS Form 1040-ES worksheet or consult with a tax professional.

 Monthly bookkeeping doesn’t have to be complicated.
 Following this checklist each month will help you stay organized, make better decisions, and feel more confident about your finances.